Dharren09/Truth_EMR_Systems/README.md

 export default App;
 ...

+## Simple instructions
-**Simple instructions** to use the Electronic Hospital Records Management System via the Command Line Interface (CLI):
+To use the Electronic Hospital Records Management System via the Command Line Interface (CLI):
 Installation:
 * Make sure you have Node.js and npm (Node Package Manager) installed on your system.
 * Clone the repository of the Electronic Hospital Records Management System to your local machine using **git clone**.